carltonmason/beautiful-jekyll/index.md

 Accelerate engineering teams transformation to contemporary Cloud Native development on IBM Bluemix Cloud through boot-camp traing, coaching, consulting, technical assistance.

 Key Results
-- 50% productivity increase in many engineering teams by reducing distrations, automating CI & CD
+- 50% productivity increase in many engineering teams by reducing distractions, automating CI & CD
-- 25-75% increase in delivery to production by working in small batches, microservices, test automation
+- 25-75% increase in frequency of delivery to production by working in small batches, microservices, deployment automation
-- Months shaved off initial delivery by organizing into self-contained squads around value capability and removing dependencies
+- Months shaved off initial delivery by organizing into self-contained squads around value capability, removing dependencies, and communication paths
+- 25 DevOps and Cloud Native Engineering and Leadership bootcamps delivered to almost 1000 people to acclerate their transition to DevOps and Cloud Native  engineering principals and practices
+- Onboarded hundreds of teams to new tools such as Slack, GitHub Enterprise, and Jenkins
+- Created and delivered content and exercises for DevOps and Cloud Native engineering boot-camps.
+Content covered Pair-programming, Test Driven and Behaviour Driven Development, Test Automation Strategy, Continuous Integration, Delivery, Deployment, microservices, monitoring, metrics, Squad/Tribe organization design, circuit-breakers, design for failure, and etc.

 **Program Director Software Development**, IBM, Austin, TX, 2010 - 2015